Stewart Grand Prix: 1998

-In the end the driver change did not seem to make a great difference as Verstappen also struggled with the car, but he did push Barrichello harder than Magnussen.
-Verstappen left the team at the end of the season after Johnny Herbert joined but was less than happy with the set up of Stewart and blasted it for its favouritism to Barrichello and accused it of being unable to run more than one car.
+In the end the driver change did not make a great difference as Verstappen also struggled with the car.
+Unhappy with the team, Verstappen left Stewart at the end of the season and was replaced by Johnny Herbert for the next year.

 At the end of the 1998 season, technical director Alan Jenkins left Stewart Grand Prix, and was replaced by Jordan's Gary Anderson.